chrisrycx/buildforcing/readme.txt

 Version History:
+Version 0.5.1 - 2025-08-04 - Added a utility script for outputting settings order to command line.
 Version 0.5.0 - 2025-07-30 - Multiple changes to how dates are handled so that both snotel and nldas date ranges are as expected.
 Version 0.4.6 - 2025-07-30 - Fixed bug in PNNLSnotel where it was not loading data correctly.
 Also changed how dates are handled in nldas and site forcings.
 Version 0.4.5 - 2025-07-29 - Changed PNNLSnotel to use siteNLDAS so that snotel doesn't load data by default and nldas looks for existing files encompassing the date range.